gokulmurugesh/underrated-websites/README.md

 - [DevDocs](https://devdocs.io) - combines multiple API documentations in a fast, organized, and searchable interface
 - [DrMemes](https://www.drmemes.com/) - Meme Generator, No watermark, No sign-up
 - [MuscleWiki](https://musclewiki.com/) - provides you with exercises to workout the selected muscle
-- [Radio Garden](http://radio.garden/) - Listen to live radio all over the world by navigating an interactive globe
+- [Radio Garden](https://radio.garden/) - Listen to live radio all over the world by navigating an interactive globe
 - [webkay](https://webkay.robinlinus.com/) - Check what every Browser knows about you
+- [CodinGame](https://www.codingame.com/) - Learn to code writing a game